Some remarks on proper actions, proper metric spaces, and buildings: Proper actions on buildings

 \subsubsection{Acknowledgments}

-Arthur Bartels' request for a solid reference for Theorem~\ref{Arthur} initiated a first, 3-page version of the present article.
+Arthur Bartels' request for a solid reference for Theorem~\ref{Arthur} initiated a first, three page version of the present article.
 I thank Bertrand R\'emy and Guy Rousseau for some remarks on Bruhat-Tits buildings.
+Stefan Witzel, Herbert Abels and Polychronis Strantzalos spotted mistakes and pointed out some more references.
+In particular, the authors kindly informed me that the forthcoming book \cite{AS} will contain the results that we present in Section~2.
 Richard Weiss made helpful comments on the proof of Theorem~\ref{Arthur} and the material surrounding it.
-Philip M\"oller read the article, spotted several mistakes and made good suggestions.
+Philip M\"oller read the article, spotted several mistakes and made many good suggestions.
+I would also like the referee, who raised several very good questions about an earlier version of the manuscript.